The name Reviva Pharmaceuticals Holdings Inc. (RVPH) should be kept on your radar - The Dwinnex

 Earnings Estimates

-There are 1 different market analysts currently analyzing its stock.
+As of right now, 1 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.31 for the current quarter, with a high estimate of -$0.31 and a low estimate of -$0.31, while EPS last year was -$0.12.
 The consensus estimate for the next quarter is -$0.3, with high estimates of -$0.3 and low estimates of -$0.3.

 Analysts are recommending an EPS of between -$0.73 and -$0.73 for the fiscal current year, implying an average EPS of -$0.73.
 EPS for the following year is -$0.54, with 1 analysts recommending between -$0.54 and -$0.54.